 The Bank has established a competitive remuneration framework in order to attract, engage and retain its employees.
+The Remuneration Policy has been designed in order to be consistent with and to promote sound and effective risk management including sustainability risks.
 Its basic principles are to:

-- > Safeguard that remuneration is sufficient to retain and attract executives with appropriate skill and experience. - Monitor that internal equity between all Units is applied. - Avoid excessive risk taking. - Link remuneration with long-term performance.
+- > The Remuneration policy is gender neutral. - Safeguard that remuneration is sufficient to retain and attract executives with appropriate skill and experience. - Monitor that internal equity between all Units is applied. - > Avoid excessive risk taking including with respect to direct or indirect sustainability risks. - Link remuneration with long-term performance.